 Tawes is a must-stop destination for exploring the best of Ontario wines.

-- Grill on King, a casual restaurant at which we had a quite credible saganaki with Kefaloteri cheese flamed in Metaxa, calves liver with bacon and caramelized onion relish port sauce and spice-rubbed, hickory-smoked baby-back ribs with BBQ sauce.
-Both dishes, which were tasty, came with beets, perfectly cooked (i.e., not overcooked) vegetables and choice of potato.
+- Grill on King, (now closed) is a casual restaurant at which we had a quite credible saganaki with Kefaloteri cheese flamed in Metaxa, calves liver with bacon and caramelized onion relish port sauce, and spice-rubbed, hickory-smoked baby-back ribs with BBQ sauce.
+Both dishes, which were tasty, came with beets, perfectly cooked (i.e., not overcooked) vegetables and a choice of potato.
 The 2014 Duck View cabernet/merlot blend reserve came with a number of recommendations from our helpful server of a number of Niagara Peninsula wineries that were particularly worthy of stops.

-Findley House Bed and Breakfast.
+Niagara-on-the-Lake had many lovely B&Bs.
+On one trip we stayed at the Findley House Bed and Breakfast.
 This is a nice little B&B with 3 rooms.
-The hostess Gabrielle, was perfect for this job.
-Great breakfast and you could select what you wanted from a menu.
-And way too much food (we ordered half portions on the second day).
-The room was very room and the location was perfect–within walking distance of “downtown”.
+You selected breakfast items from a menu.
+They served so much food that we ordered half portions on the second day).
+Our roomy accommodation was in a perfect location–within walking distance of “downtown”.
 If you stay multiple nights, your rooms are not made up.
 Not a big deal for us however.